End Day: Scenarios

-Below are the various catastrophes depicted in the order they occur in the film:

 Mega-Tsunami

-In this scenario, a volcanic eruption of Cumbre Vieja on the island of La Palma in the Canary Islands triggers a massive landslide.
+A volcanic eruption of Cumbre Vieja on the island of La Palma in the Canary Islands triggers a massive landslide.
 A sizable portion of the island collapses into the sea, causing a massive tsunami, 500 ft tall, to race across the Atlantic Ocean.
 The United States Navy searches for the wave and locates it, predicting that the mega-tsunami will strike the East Coast of the United States.
 An evacuation of New York City is ordered but not completed by the time the wave arrives and inundates the city, killing thousands of people but leaving many sturdier buildings intact, which proved to be crucial in providing a means of escape.
 A briefing by the US government after the flood waters started receding reveals that the wave travelled over two miles inland.
-However, many of those who survived the arrival of the wave in New York had climbed staircases to the upper floors of the city's taller buildings.
+Despite the vast amount of casualties, a substantial number of New York citizens survive the disaster by climbing to the upper floors of tall buildings, which were able to withstand the force of the tsunami.

 Killer Meteorite

-This scenario begins with a mysterious 'missile attack' in a remote area of the Middle East.
-The 'missiles' are soon revealed to be a meteor shower of meteoroids, the advance guard of a much larger asteroid on a collision course with Earth, threatening Berlin, Germany.
+This scenario begins with a suspected missile attack in a remote area of the Middle East.
+The missiles are soon revealed to be a meteor shower of meteoroids, the advance guard of a much larger asteroid that is predicted to impact Berlin, Germany.
 After determining the asteroid's size and orbital characteristics, the militaries of Germany, Britain, and the United States attempt to alter its course using ICBMs.
 The asteroid is shattered into hundreds of fragments, but the effort fails to alter its course.
 An evacuation of Berlin is achieved with public transport; citizens unable to escape seek shelter in the city's U-Bahn stations.
 As fragments rain down across Berlin, one train manages to escape just in time to avoid the largest fragment striking and destroying a large portion of the city's centre, leaving an impact crater where the Reichstag building once stood.